 Discover and integrate MCP servers to extend Claude's capabilities

-A Model Context Protocol (MCP) server for interacting with Meilisearch through LLM interfaces.
+A Model Context Protocol (MCP) server implementation for GitHub integration

 Tools for seamless integration of different systems and services.